 “We have received your email and have added you to the list of those who have offered their support.”

-Basically the art of acknowledgement includes the always first and often a combination of these things:
+Basically the art of acknowledgement includes a few of the following:

 Are there times when acknowledgment isn’t necessary?
 In my opinion, yes.

 Some things are complex and difficult.
-It is easier to understand what not everyone does them.
+It is easier to understand why not everyone does them.

 Acknowledgment is simple and easy and part of a professional way of doing business.
 It isn’t so easy to understand why some don’t do it.